snowfluke/paperium/presentation.md

 The model predicts whether the stock will be profitable 5 days into the future (binary classification: 1 = up, 0 = down/flat).
 The choice of 5 days aligns with the `max_holding_days` exit rule in backtesting ([`config.py:540`](file:///Users/vexeee/Documents/project/paperium/config.py#L540)).

-## XGBoost Architecture: Global Pooled Model

-Rather than training individual models per ticker, Paperium uses a **single global model** trained on pooled data from all 480 tickers.
+Rather than training individual models per ticker, Paperium uses a **single global model** trained on pooled data from all 956 tickers.
 This approach increases training samples and allows the model to learn cross-sectional patterns.

 ### Model Hyperparameters